borgarlie/TDT4900-Robo-Journalism/README.md

 Other fields in the config are default values, and not all are relevant.
 Those that are most relevant to play around with are the model parameters, e.g. `hidden_size`, `embedding_size` and `dropout_p`.

 When training with RL and GAN there are a few details not included in the config file.
-E.g. what strategy to use and what objective function to use.
+E.g. which roll-out strategy to use and which objective function to use.
 For instance, to use the naive roll-out strategy, comment out the other strategies and only include `generator = GeneratorRlStrat(...)`.
 To use the ROUGE objective function, comment out the other `discriminator` alternatives and only include `discriminator = RougeDiscriminator(...)`.

 ## Results